unlight/asmt-javascript-questions/README.md

 - What kind of documents you’ve created recently (UML diagrams, etc.)?
 - Describe how do you manage and eliminate a technical debt on your project?
 - How do you convince client to eliminate tech debt?
+- What will be your actions if critical bug on production was discovered?
+- What “feature complete" means for you?
+- Imagine you start a new project.
+How would you decide which build tool use?
+Webpack, Grunt or Gulp?
+- What is extreme programming?
+What techniques did you use?
+- What is the difference between responsive and adaptive web design?
+What would you choose and why?
+- What does Key Developer role mean?
+- You are starting new project from scratch, what frameworks, arch patterns would you choose and why?
+- What is semantic versioning?

 ### Task
 ```Text